 In Their Own Words

-"Writing and singing, singing and writing—these are things I've done since I was very young.
-Now I teach vocal writing in the Contemporary Writing and Production Department.
-Here is the perfect place to give my students, many of whom are primarily instrumentalists, the inside scoop on writing and arranging for vocalists and vocal ensembles."
+"Writing and singing, singing and writing: these are things I've done since I was very young.
+Now that I teach vocal writing, here is the perfect place to give my students, many of whom are primarily instrumentalists, the inside scoop on writing and arranging for vocalists and vocal ensembles."

 "Diversity with respect to cultural background is so strong here at Berklee.
 And what could be more diverse than the human voice?
 The range of possible commercial settings for using singers is vast: anything from slickly produced jingles to childrens' voices for cartoon theme songs to background harmonies and riffing in pop, R&B, and soul bands, not to mention the variety of ranges, registers, timbres, and sweet spots to write for in soloists' voices."